Football Clubs

 Newcastle United – They do not allow families to scatter ashes at St James’ Park.
 29/07/10

-Stoke City – Unfortunately [they] no longer allow scatterings at The Britannia Stadium.
+Stoke City – Unfortunately they no longer allow scattering of ashes at The Britannia Stadium.
 28/06/10

 Sunderland – The club allow ashes to be buried at the stadium for SAFC supporters at certain times in the year.
 Dates need to be booked with the club.
 16/06/10